 The OpenRC F1 car project is now complete!
 (Minus the electronics) I was very pleased as to how this came out, and I would definitely print this again using different colors.
-The kindly sent this over to the guys at Emvio Engineering as they were attending the TCT Show 2018 in Birmingham and wanted to showcase their Carbon Fiber filament.
-Picture below of the OpenRC F1 car with Emvio Engineering!
+The car was kindly sent over to the guys at Emvio Engineering.
+They were attending the TCT Show 2018 in Birmingham and wanted to showcase their Carbon Fiber filament.
+Here’s a picture below of the OpenRC F1 car with Emvio Engineering!
 (They had printed a pink nose cone to showcase one of their other filaments)

-I will be getting round to doing some electronics for it, but at the moment I am in no rush to do this.
+I will be getting around to doing some electronics for it, but at the moment I am in no rush to do this.

-I do hope you have enjoyed my article on the OpenRC F1 car project, and if there is something you’d like to see as part of another project, just get in touch with the Inov3D team!
+I do hope you have enjoyed my article on the OpenRC F1 car project.
+If there is something you’d like to see as part of another project, just get in touch with the Inov3D team!

 Started 3D printing just over a year ago after receiving a review unit, and it has just stemmed from there!